JohnWiensSoshycki/NScolourcomb/README.md

 # NScolourcomb
 This repo contains the free vst3 and source code to the NewShadesAudio ColourComb plugin.
-At the current date of Jan 21, 2026 the vst3 binaries have been updated for mac but not windows, source code is upto date.
+Binaries for MAC and Windows are in respective folders, if you try to run them on a different OS they may not work.

 ## What is ColourComb?
 ColourComb is a vst3 plugin designed for electronic music producers, primarily those associated with the genre of ColourBass/Future Riddim.